Aurora E. Cerilles

-Aurora Cerilles (born Aurora Cavan Enerio; September 17, 1949) is a Filipino politician.
+Aurora "Auring" Cerilles (born Aurora Cavan Enerio; September 17, 1949) is a Filipino politician.
 She was a former representative of the second (2nd) legislative district of the Province of Zamboanga del Sur to the House of Representatives of the Philippines.
 She is the spouse of Antonio Cerilles, governor of Zamboanga del Sur from 2010 to 2019.
 She switched positions with her husband and ran for governor during the 2019 elections, but lost by almost 100,000 votes to former representative Victor Yu of PDP Laban.

 Early life

 She was born on September 17, 1949, to former representative Canuto M.S.
 Enerio and former vice governor Vicenta C. Enerio.

 Education

 She graduated from University of the East with a BS in business administration.